R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Neutrino flux from -process sources

 For the BNSM disk wind and collapsar outflow whose $r$-process $\bar\nu_e$ emission duration are $\mathcal{O}(10)$~s and $\mathcal{O}(100)$~s, one may expect to detect $\gtrsim\mathcal{O}(1)$ events for $D\lesssim \mathcal{O}(300)$~kpc and $D\lesssim\mathcal{O}(1)$~Mpc, respectively, for individual events assuming a detector size close to that of Hyper-Kamiokande~\cite{Ruggeri:2023btm}.
 For dynamical ejecta, it would require a Galactic event with $D\lesssim\mathcal{O}(10)$~kpc to have $\gtrsim\mathcal{O}(1)$ IBD events from the $r$-process $\bar\nu_e$, consistent with what estimated in Ref.~\cite{Chen:2023mn}.

 Note that the numbers reported above only serve as a qualitative measure.
 A complete analysis to quantify the detection of $r$-process neutrinos will require taking into account several factors, including e.g., the neutrino oscillations, the detector response, and various background contributions from reactor antineutrinos, atmospheric antineutrinos, neutral-current quasielasitic scattering, and DSNB~\cite{Kyutoku:2017wnb}.
-Moreover, thermal neutrinos that are co-produced from the same source (BNSM remnant or collapsar disk) will also need to be taken into account.
+Moreover, thermal neutrinos that are coproduced from the same source (BNSM remnant or collapsar disk) will also need to be taken into account.
 For thermal neutrinos, we expect that they can overshadow most of the $r$-process $\bar\nu_e$ flux from the BNSM dynamical ejecta due to their expected larger fluxes at times $\lesssim \mathcal{O}(100)$~ms~\cite{Cusinato:2021zin}.
-However, except for the situation where a long-lived $\gtrsim \mathcal{O}(1)$~s central remnant is obtained in a BNSM, the emissions of thermal neutrinos from the BH--disk in BNSM or in collapsar disk should become subdominant by the time when the $r$-process $\bar\nu_e$ are produced, since the disk outflows are only launched when neutrino cooling of the disk becomes insignificant.
+However, except for the situation where a long-lived $\gtrsim \mathcal{O}(1)$~s central remnant is obtained in a BNSM, the emissions of thermal neutrinos from the BH--disk in BNSM or in collapsar disk should become subdominant by the time when the $r$-process $\bar\nu_e$ are produced, since the disk outflows are only launched when neutrino cooling of the disk becomes insignificant, as illustrated in Fig.~\ref{fig:thermal_nue_flux} in Appendix~\ref{appendix:thermal_neutrino}.
+Although the probability of having a BNSM or a collapsar within the horizon of a Hyper-Kamiokande-like detector is small, if such a rare event occurs, the (non-)detection of the $r$-process neutrinos from the disk outflow will provide direct diagnostics to $r$-process nucleosynthesis therein.